SK53/indicia-docs/developing/warehouse/tutorial-adding-field.rst

 Indicia takes the approach of only including attributes in the core data model if they are likely to be of use to most surveys, as the core data model should be kept as lightweight and efficient as possible.
-All other attributes are handled by adding custom attributes you the survey.
-On occasion though you might decide that a particular attribute would be of benefit to other if it existed in the core code.
+All other attributes are handled by adding custom attributes to the survey.
+On occasion though you might decide that a particular attribute would be of benefit to others if it existed in the core code.
 We'll work through an example enhancement - extending the Taxon Group entity to support a link to a website, so that each taxon group can either have no website associated with it and therefore be available to all, or can have a website associated with it so that the taxon group is only available to that website.
 Currently all taxon groups are global so this might well be a useful enhancement.

 Database scripts